 This component is optional.
 You do not have to agree to it in order to participate in the research study.
+Please indicate your choice using the relevant checkbox.
 I do not agree to have my data and leftover biological materials stored for future use in other research studies.

 I agree to have my data and leftover biological materials stored for future use in other research studies, as described above.
-I understand that I will not be contacted again personally, for approvals to use and share my data biological materials for such Future
+I understand that I will not be contacted again personally, for approvals to use and share my data biological materials for such Future Research.

-Research.
 Research arising in the future, will be subject to review by the relevant institutional review board, where applicable.
-Disclosure of incidental findings arising from Future Research □ I wish to be re-identified and notified of any incidental findings that are medically actionable (with available treatment options).
-I do not wish to be re-identified and notified of any incidental finding that are medically actionable (with available treatment options).
+Disclosure of incidental findings arising from Future Research I wish to be re-identified and notified of any incidental findings that are medically actionable (with available treatment options). . , I do not wish to be re-identified and notified of any incidental finding that are medically actionable (with available treatment options).
 However, I understand that in exceptional or rare situations such as discovery of life-threatening findings), I may be contacted to confirm my decision whether to learn more about the incidental findings.
 I understand the purpose and nature of this optional component (storage of data and leftover biological materials for future use).
 I have been given the Information & Consent Form for Future Research and the opportunity to discuss and ask questions about this optional component and am satisfied with the information provided to me.
 I confirm that I have read, understood and consent to the SingHealth Data Protection Policy.
-Name of participant Signature/Thumbprint (Right / Left) Date of signing Name of participant's Signature/Thumbprint (Right / Left) Date of signing parent/ legal guardian/ legal representative To be completed by translator, if required The optional component (storage of data and leftover biological materials for future use) has been explained to the participant/ participant's legal representative in Language by Language Name of translator To be completed by witness, where applicable L the undersigned cortify that: I, the undersigned, certify that: I am 21 years of age or older.
+Name of participant Signature/Thumbprint (Right / Left) Date of signing Name of participant's Signature/Thumbprint (Right / Left) Date of signing parent/ legal guardian/ legal representative To be completed by translator, if required The optional component (storage of data and leftover biological materials for future use) has been explained to the participant/ participant's legal representative in by Language Name of translator To be completed by witness, where applicable I, the undersigned, certify that: I am 21 years of age or older.
 To the best of my knowledge, the participant or the participant's legal representative signing this Information & Consent Form for Future Research had the optional component fully explained to him/her in a language understood by him/ her and clearly understands the purpose and the nature of this optional component.
-I have taken reasonable steps to ascertain the identity of the participant or the participant's legal representative signing this Information & Consent Form for Future Research.